wantobeuser/2D_array_benchmark/README.md

 # Benchmark Description
 To emulate a new bus routing challenges(e.g., 2D-placed bus pins), we developed a new bus routing benchmark by extending the ICCAD 2018 benchmark[1].
-We provide a set of 18 routing benchmarks designed to evaluate bus routing under different I/O pin configurations:
+First, we construct nine distinct netlists varying in bus width/count configurations.
+Then for each netlist, we create two floorplan variants, 1D-placed and 2D-placed by changing chip width, width, height, pin placement, and routing blockages.
+The 1D set is included specifically to highlight that the 2D pin placement exhibits larger intra-bus HPWL variation compared to the 1D case.
+In total, we provide a set of 18 routing benchmarks designed to evaluate bus routing under different I/O pin configurations:

-### 1D_placed_designs (Total 9 comparisons)
+### 1D_placed_designs (Total 9 benchmarks)
   - bus_design_XX
       - bus_XX_def.tar.gz
       - bus_XX.png